JJeCho/Machine_Learning/README.md

   - Random Forest performed reliably in cross-validation but remained biased toward the majority class.

 ### 8. Next Steps for Improvement
-- I planned to further tune models using techniques like grid search or random search to find the optimal hyperparameters for Random Forest, SVC, and Logistic Regression.
+- I plan to further tune models using techniques like grid search or random search to find the optimal hyperparameters for Random Forest, SVC, and Logistic Regression.
 - Exploring ensemble methods like `BalancedRandomForestClassifier` or `EasyEnsemble` could help improve minority class prediction.
 - Adjusting SMOTE parameters with variants such as SMOTE-Tomek or SMOTE-ENN could refine how synthetic data is generated.
 - Additional focus on metrics like Precision-Recall AUC, F1-Score for the minority class, and confusion matrix analysis was recommended over accuracy alone to get a more complete picture of model performance.

 ### Conclusion
-By following these steps and addressing the challenges, I learned how to handle class imbalance, use advanced metrics for evaluation, and iterate on models to improve their ability to predict minority classes more accurately.
+By following these steps and addressing the challenges, I learned how to handle class imbalances, use advanced metrics for evaluation, and iterate on models to improve their ability to predict minority classes more accurately.
 This hands-on approach deepened my understanding of machine learning, especially with imbalanced datasets.